-Updated info for Nyi Shu Gu and guthuk for 2015: The first day of Losar in 2015 is February 19, but this year, there is no 30th day of the last month of the year, so, unusually, guthuk and the other Nyi Shu Gu traditions will fall on the night before Losar’s first day, rather than 2 nights before.
-So plan to have your guthuk on February 18 :-)
+Updated info for Nyi Shu Gu and guthuk for 2016: The first day of Losar in 2016 is February 9, so plan to have your guthuk on February 7 :-)

 We continue our series of posts on traditions related to Losar, Tibetan New Year, with a deeper look at the rituals that take place in the closing days of the outgoing year.
 Two weeks ago we offered a vegetarian recipe for guthuk, the special noodle soup that is the highlight of nyi-shu-gu, the eve of Losar eve.
 Now we will explore the fascinating, haunting rituals that accompany eating the guthuk.